The Mary Lister McCammon Summer Research Fellowship

 and by the Departments of Mathematics at Imperial College London, King’s College London, and University College London.

-Fellowships are available to work in any area of mathematics or statistics, though most places will be reserved for projects within the scope of the sponsoring CDTs.
+Fellowships are available to work in any area of mathematics or statistics covered by one of our supervisors, though most places will be reserved for projects within the scope of the sponsoring CDTs.
 You will have the opportunity to nominate preferred areas of maths and/or supervisors in your application.

 Most projects will be supervised by academics at Imperial, but projects in geometry or number theory can be supervised by mathematicians from King's College London and University College London through the London School of Geometry and Number Theory.